 Upon registering for the developer program, you'll be provided with the credentials you need to build on our platform.
 Add your credentials to the credentials.json file:

 With your credentials file populated, and your code completed, you can now deploy the widget.
-This is as simple as running node ./deploy.js as shown here:
+This is as simple as running node ./deploy.js in your console.

 Once the widget is deployed, you (and your administrators) can use the widget on any space or page in the site by dragging the Integrations Widget from the 'Add Widgets' section of the page edit screen on to your page.